sundarmd/sundarmd/README.md

 I have a Bachelors degree in Computer Engineering

-I'm currently working on my Master Thesis :- Generative Data Visualization through Natural Language Processing
+I'm currently working on my Master Thesis :- Generative Data Visualization through Large Language Models

 I am also a working student at the Bosch Group in Munich, Germany.